This article will discuss how to upload custom floor plans, align them on the map and place devices.

 Uploading and Aligning Custom Floor Plans

-Custom floor plans can be used to visually organize APs based on their physical locations throughout a building.
-These floor plans can then be used on various other pages in Dashboard that utilize maps as well.
+Custom floor plans can be used to visually organize devices based on their physical locations throughout a building.
+These floor plans can then be used on various other pages in dashboard that utilize maps as well.

 In order to upload a custom floor plan, the file must be:

 No larger than 65,448,100 pixels